sakshisingh1809/lichtblyck_forecasting/README.md

 # Resampling

 Often, timeseries need to be resampled, i.e., their time step needs to be changed.
 E.g.: an hourly timeseries needs to be upsampled to quarterhourly timeseries.
 Or downsampled to a daily timeseries.
-What happens with the values in the series depends on the type of quantity (discrete or continuous) they represent.
+What happens with the values in the series depends on the type of quantity (time-summable, time-averagable, or derived) they represent.

 It is assumed that the conventions for column names are followed.
 That means: